GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Security Evaluation

 \mbox{ } \textit{Strategy 2:} Once an adversary-controlled node has been recognized by another node, this node will send out a blame message to inform the network.
 To prevent this, the adversary (a)~can compromise the blamer node, (b)~suppress the communication from the blamer node, or (c)~vilify the blamer node.

-The adversary would need to compromise the blamer \emph{before} it is able to send out the blame message, which we consider out of scope (cf. \Cref{sec:advmodel}).
-However, even if the adversary manages to compromise the blamer node, this node will eventually be verified itself and reported to be compromised.

-In order to suppress the communication of the blamer node the adversary needs to control \emph{all} communication channels of the blamer node\footnote{According to our assumptions (cf. \Cref{sec:model}) the adversary cannot prevent the broadcast of messages.}.

-Lastly, the adversary might try to discredit the blamer so other nodes will not believe the blame, i.e., the compromised node will broadcast a blame message accusing the blamer node.
-In this situation both nodes will be examined by a jury uncovering the real adversary.
+For (a), \adv would need to compromise the blamer \emph{before} it is able to send out the blame message.
+Although we consider this case out of scope (cf. \Cref{sec:advmodel}), even if \adv manages to compromise the blamer node, this node will be verified eventually and reported.
+For (b), \adv first needs to continuously control \emph{all} communication channels of the blamer node; yet, even then \adv will be verified and reported eventually by any other benign node.
+Lastly, in (c), \adv might try to discredit the blamer so other nodes will not believe the blame, i.e., the compromised node will broadcast a blame message accusing the blamer node.
+In this situation, both nodes will be examined by the jury, which will uncover the real adversary.

-Hence, the adversary only succeeds by preventing the broadcast of blame messages, i.e., \acs{title} is secure against the second attack strategy as long as the assumptions hold that the adversary does not have complete control over the network (cf. \Cref{sec:model}).
+Hence, \adv only succeeds by entirely preventing the propagation of blame messages, i.e., \sysname is secure against the second attack strategy, as long as the assumptions hold that \adv does not have complete control over the network (cf. \Cref{sec:model}).

-\mbox{ } \textit{Strategy 3:} Finally, the adversary can try to prevent that the network finds agreement regarding the compromise of a node.
-The adversary can (a)~try to sabotage the election/forming of a jury, (b)~control sufficiently many members of the jury, (c)~prevent interaction between jury members, or (d)~the proclamation of the result to the network.
-Finally, (e)~the adversary can distort the random jury election process to cause inconsistencies within the network that will affect the decision making in the subsequent consensus phase.
+\mbox{ } \textit{Strategy 3:} Finally, \adv can try to prevent that the network finds agreement regarding the compromise of a node.
+The adversary can (a)~try to sabotage the election/forming of a jury, (b)~control a quorum of the jury, (c)~prevent interaction between jury members, or (d)~the broadcast of the jury decision.
+Finally, (e)~\adv can distort the random jury election process to cause inconsistencies within the network that will affect the decision-making in the subsequent consensus phase.

-To sabotage the jury election and forming, the adversary needs to prevent communication in the network, which we deem out of scope (cf. \Cref{sec:advmodel}).
+To sabotage the jury election and forming, \adv needs to block overall communication in the network, which is assumed to not be possible (cf. \Cref{sec:advmodel}).
 The adversary could also subvert the nodes to be part of the jury, e.g., to shut them off.
-However, with high probability (cf. \Cref{sec:probs}), some nodes will be elected that are not compromised by the adversary.
+However, with high probability, a quorum of nodes will be elected that are not compromised by \adv, as long as the total adversary share does not exceed \advshare as we show in \Cref{sec:probs}.